kosude/awm/README.md

 #### Specification

 Plugins are expected as **dynamic libraries**, compiled for the same architecture as awm.
-That is to say, 32-bit plugins won't work in 64-bit awm, and vice versa.